Arcadia-Science/arcadia-software-handbook/guides-and-standards/standard-source-control.md

 ## Credits

-- Many sections of this policy document are shamelessly copied from the [onboarding documentation of Casey Greene’s lab](https://github.com/greenelab/onboarding/blob/master/onboarding.md).
+- Many sections of this document are shamelessly copied from the [onboarding documentation of Casey Greene’s lab](https://github.com/greenelab/onboarding/blob/master/onboarding.md).
 Many thanks to Casey Greene for sharing this document and allowing us to use it.